 The Finnish pro seems to enjoy his life more than the average poker pro and is quickly turning into poker’s most interesting man in the world.

-Consider that Kyllönen is one of the biggest online winners ever, had 100% of himself in the 2012 $1 million Big One for One Drop, won EPT Copenhagen in 2009, posts photos like this and even purchased a ticket into space a couple years ago.
+Consider that Kyllönen is one of the biggest online winners ever, had 100% of himself in the 2012 $1 million Big One for One Drop, won EPT Copenhagen in 2009 and even purchased a ticket into space a couple years ago.

 This year Kyllönen made news again when he was the target of what appeared to be an advanced hacking scheme in Barcelona.

 While Kyllönen tends to stick to online poker he did make the trip to play the 2014 WSOP Main Event and we caught up with him on a break.

 PokerListings.com: First of all we missed you in the Big One for One Drop this year.
 How come you decided not to play it?